-Mist the adhesive side of the decal with the application fluid, as well as the window surface.
-You want a very fine, even mist – don't flood the decal or window with the fluid.
+Mist the adhesive side of the decal with the application fluid and the window surface.
+You want a fine, even mist – don’t flood the decal or window with the fluid.
 Gently place the adhesive side of the decal onto the window.
-You should feel a little tack, but still be able to position or remove and reapply the decal.
-Align the decal to the window – keeping in mind that it has been designed with a 1/8" offset from the outside edge of the window.
-In other words, the decal is 1/8" smaller than the actual window.
-Some decals come with installation guides (1/8" vinyl lines that follow the shape of the window), which will be removed after installation.
+You should feel a little tack but still be able to position or remove and reapply the decal.
+Align the decal to the window – keeping in mind that it has been designed with a 1/8” offset from the outside edge of the window.
+In other words, the decal is 1/8” smaller than the actual window.
+Some decals come with installation guides (1/8” vinyl lines that follow the shape of the window), which will be removed after installation.

-Once you have the decal positioned where you want it, use the squeegee at a 45° angle staring in the center of the decal and begin pushing the fluid towards the outside edges.
-Once you've gone over the decal once with the squeegee, use a clean paper towel to soak-up excess fluid from around the outside edge of the transfer tape.
+Once you have the decal positioned where you want it, use the squeegee at a 45° angle starting in the center of the decal and begin pushing the fluid towards the outside edges.
+Once you’ve gone over the decal with the squeegee, use a clean, lint-free paper towel to soak up excess fluid from around the outer edge of the transfer tape.
 Continue using the squeegee with moderate pressure to force as much fluid as possible out from under the decal/transfer tape.
-The more fluid you can get out, the faster the decal will dry – but keep in mind that you are not going to get all of the fluid out with the squeegee.
+The more fluid you can get out, the faster the decal will dry – but keep in mind that you will not get all of the fluid out with the squeegee.

-Using a clean paper towel, soak-up any remaining moisture around the decal.
+With a clean, lint-free paper towel, soak up any remaining moisture around the decal.
 Allow the decal to continue drying for at least 72 hours before washing your vehicle or cleaning on and/or immediately around the decal.

-If your decal has air bubbles smaller than 1/4", don't worry.
-These will dissipate on their own over a few weeks.
-If you have air bubbles larger than 1/4", use a pin head to poke a very small hole in the center of the bubble and work the air out.
+Tiny air bubbles are expected (especially with the dry/hinge method) but don’t worry; they will dissipate on their own over a few weeks.
+If they do not dissipate or are larger than 1/4” in diameter, you can use a pinhead to poke a tiny hole in the center of the bubble and work the air out.

 Additional Feedback & Support

-We'd like to sincerely thank you for supporting our small business.
-It truly means so much to us that you love our designs and craftsmanship.
-Please feel free to reach out at anytime by email or phone if you have questions or concerns regarding your new decal.
+Thank you for supporting our small business — it truly means so much to us that you love our designs and craftsmanship.
+Please feel free to reach out anytime if you have questions, issues, or concerns regarding your new decals.

-If you are dissatisfied with our products or service, please let us know.
+If you are dissatisfied with our decals or service, please let us know.
 We'd love to have the opportunity to resolve any issues you may have.

-Please consider leaving us a review, tagging us in your social media posts, and following and liking us on Facebook and Instagram – @acorngfx.
+Please consider leaving us a review, tagging us in your social media posts, and following us on TikTok, Facebook, and Instagram — @acorngfx.